doobeedamn/amsterdam/README.md

 ## How To Run App

-* Cclone or download this repo to your local machine
+* Clone or download this repo to your local machine
 * Run npm install in your terminal
 * Run npm start and the app will run locally on port: 3000